ricklon/pidtests/README.md

 How about the math part:
 * Proportional (P): If the system changes respond by change a similar amount.
 Big movements require similar large responses.
-* Integral (I): I normally think of the integral as how much work or a measure of work that needs to be done.
+* Integral (I): I usually think of the integral as how much work or a measure of work that needs to be done.
 Change "work" to displacement or area, and you have a standard way of thinking about the Integral.
 * Derivative (D): Rate of change.
 Acceleration is an example of the rate of change.

 So in terms of goals, we want a control loop that measures the distance or error between where we are now and where we want to be.
 That feedback is used to pick a proportional value in the case of small change is small, and a large change is large.
 Further, we want to know the trend over time how much work has been done.
 That would be our integral.
 The last in the sequence is what's the rate of change or work that's been done.
 All of this so we can pick a new value that gets the potentiometer to the goal value.